 Originally, the A1 passed through Gateshead and Newcastle themselves, and when the A1(M) motorway south towards Darlington opened, it came bundled up with this little spur towards South Shields, called the A194(M).
 But the A1 still passed through a busy urban area and still needed a bypass.
 It got one when the Tyne Tunnel near Jarrow opened, and the A1 was duly rerouted through the new crossing, absorbing the A194(M) into the A1(M).
 The spur became the main road.

-The A194(M) is a casualty of the A1's continually shifting course in the Newcastle area.
-Originally, the A1 passed through the city.
-When the A1(M) motorway from Darlington opened, it came with this little spur towards South Shields, the A194(M).
-The A1 moved to pass through the Tyne Tunnel near Jarrow when that opened, taking over the A194(M) completely.
-When the Tyne Tunnel became overcrowded, a new Western Bypass was built.
-Now that road is the A1, and it forks off at Washington, meaning this bit of motorway got its number back — A194(M) once more.
+When the Tyne Tunnel became overcrowded, a new Western Bypass was built, opening in the late 1980s.
+Now that road is the A1, and it forks off at Washington, meaning the road from Washington to South Shields was a spur once again and got its number back — A194(M) once more.
 It's the only motorway to have been renumbered and changed back later to its original designation.

-Its northern terminus is unusual — shouldn't the motorway continue straight over the top?
-To be quite honest most of it does; however, for political reasons it is preferable to route traffic for the Tyne Tunnel eastwards, to do a dog-leg onto the A19, thus avoiding the built-up area that the A194 passes through.
+Its northern terminus always looks a bit odd on a map.
+Shouldn't the motorway continue across the roundabout on a flyover instead of stopping?
+Most of the traffic does exactly that, but for various reasons traffic for the Tyne Tunnel is routed eastwards, to do a dog-leg onto the A19, avoiding the built-up area that the A194 passes through.

 Views of the A194(M) from on and off the road.
 If you have a photo to contribute, contact me.